Last updated: March 9, 2026

 The concept of Free Margin is universal across all leveraged trading products.
 It is always the measure of your account’s unused safety capital based on current market values.

-• Stock Margin Accounts: In margin trading stock accounts, Free Margin is the equity in account exceeding the required Maintenance Margin (the minimum equity needed).
-If your portfolio value drops and it approaches zero, you face a Margin Call.
+• Stock Margin Accounts: In stock trading, Free Margin is the equity in your account that exceeds the required Maintenance Margin (the minimum equity needed).
+If your portfolio value drops and this buffer approaches zero, you face a Margin Call.

-• CFDs and other Leveraged Products: For products like CFDs (Contracts for Difference), Futures, and Indices, Free Margin works identically to Forex: Equity − Used Margin.
-It is the critical buffer that prevents a broker-enforced Stop Out regardless of the underlying asset class.
+• CFDs and Futures: For products like Contracts for Difference (CFDs), Commodities, and Indices, Free Margin works identically to Forex: Equity − Used Margin.
+It remains the critical buffer that prevents a broker-enforced Stop Out, regardless of the underlying asset class.

 13. FAQs

 Yes, instantly.
-When a trade is closed, the collateral (Used Margin) locked for that position is immediately released back to become Free Margin, instantly increasing your available capital and your Margin Level.
+When a trade is closed, the collateral (used margin) locked for that position is immediately released back to become free margin, instantly increasing your available capital and your overall margin level.

 14. Conclusion